gagolews/clustering-benchmarks/.devel/sphinx/weave/suite-v1.md

 problematic; due to their being high-dimensional, it is difficult to verify the sensibleness of the reference labels.

-<string>:19: FutureWarning: Setting an item of incompatible dtype is deprecated and will raise in a future error of pandas.
-Value '0     336
-1     214
-2     351
-3     208
-4    2310
-5     569
-6     178
-7    1484
-Name: *n*, dtype: object' has dtype incompatible with int64, please explicitly cast to a compatible dtype first.
-<string>:20: FutureWarning: Setting an item of incompatible dtype is deprecated and will raise in a future error of pandas.
-Value '0     7
-1     9
-2    34
-3    60
-4    19
-5    30
-6    13
-7     8
-Name: *d*, dtype: object' has dtype incompatible with int64, please explicitly cast to a compatible dtype first.
 |    | dataset        |   *n* |   *d* | reference labels   |   *k* |   noise points |   *g* |
 |---:|:---------------|------:|------:|:-------------------|------:|---------------:|------:|
 |  1 | **ecoli**      |   336 |     7 | labels0            |     8 |              0 |  0.65 |